“Mason city. To get there you follow Highway 58, going northeast out of the city, and it is a good highway and new”

 At the end of his term as governor Huey Long was elected to the U.S. Senate.
-However, he continued his highly controversial policies, and his firebrand populism was even perceived as a threat to FDR.
+However, he continued his highly controversial tactics, and his firebrand populism was even perceived as a threat to FDR.
 Huey Long’s career ended when he was assassinated in 1935 at the Louisiana state capital where he was attempting to gerrymander a district against a political opponent.
-The son-in-law of his opponent approached Huey Long and shot him point-blank in the torso.
+The son-in-law of his opponent approached Huey Long and shot him point-blank in the torso, the blast killed him.

 All The King’s Men

 In All The King’s Men, Willie Stark is the embodiment of Huey Long.
-He is a bombastic reformer whose values are challenged when he begins employing morally ambiguous tactics in order to enact his long-promised reforms.
+He is a bombastic reformer whose values are challenged when he begins employing morally ambiguous tactics in order to enact long-promised reforms.
 The fascinating contradiction is that Willie must use illicit means to gain power in the hopes of securing beneficence.
 Does he ultimately achieve a greater good?
 The novel remains somewhat elusive and it mainly examines Willie Stark’s career through a glass darkly.
-Lord Acton’s famous maxim comes to mind with this novel, “power tends to corrupt and absolute power corrupts absolutely.”
-Throughout the novel, Willie and his minions are ruled by their own egos, while clinging to power in a godless world where justice is nothing other than the advantage of the stronger.
+Lord Acton’s famous maxim comes to mind in this novel, “power tends to corrupt and absolute power corrupts absolutely.”
+Throughout the novel, Willie and his minions are ruled by their own ambitions, while clinging to power in a godless world where justice is nothing other than the advantage of the stronger.

-Robert Penn Warren was always troubled by the comparisons between Huey Long and Willie Stark, but the comparison is nevertheless fitting.
-There are minor differences.
+Robert Penn Warren was always troubled by the comparisons between Huey Long and Willie Stark, but the comparison is nevertheless fitting despite there being a few minor differences.
 Whereas Huey Long’s political career was launched by a devastating flood, Willie Stark (a.k.a. “the boss”) is vaulted into a politics by an accident at a children’s school.
-Both men share a spectacular start to their respective political careers, only to find in the end an equally devastating downfall.
+Both men share a spectacular start to their respective political careers, only to find an equally devastating downfall.